 The quicker you get them nodding in agreement, saying, “Yep, this site’s for me!” the easier it’ll be to retain readership.

 Using the above screenshot again, if you’re searching for pet supplies for your cat, you’re not going to waste your time on Expressfy’s website because starting a dropshipping business isn’t what you’re searching for.

-You can also use your blog’s header on the homepage to do this job too.
-Take a look at Morning Brew’s:
+You can also use your blog’s header on the homepage to do this job.
+For example, take a look at Morning Brew’s:

 Helps with Rankings